dotnet/designs/proposed/logging-generator.md

 Answer: Yes, as long as `TryFormatXx` APIs are defined on a new builder type, then this feature would be enabled.

+- Question: What happens when we use the string interpolation builder approach on older compiler versions?

+Answer: Using the language feature, would require the user to supply interpolated strings as TState for `ILogger.Log` messages.
+Such code if compiled against C# 9 or lower, not only would cause log messages to completely lose key/value pair log structures provided from within message templates, but would make the calls very inefficient.
+This could be mitigated with an analyzer that warns user when they use string interpolated messages on older compiler versions.

 ### Benefits with the string interpolation builder approach:

-1. _With the interpolated string builder, callers don't need to guard the call sites if any computation is necessary to produce the arguments to the logging.
+- _With the interpolated string builder, callers don't need to guard the call sites if any computation is necessary to produce the arguments to the logging.
 Whereas with the source generator, the user call site would need to get wrapped around `IsEnabled` checks._

 For example with the source generator, the user call site would need to get wrapped around `IsEnabled` check for this specific use case to skip evaluating `Describe(..)` which might be expensive to compute: